ahampt/Pref/README.md

     * Get your own API keys from [Rotten Tomatoes](http://developer.rottentomatoes.com/) and [Netflix](http://developer.netflix.com/) (Key and Secret).
     * Create DB using [phpmyadmin](http://127.0.0.1/phpmyadmin) with whatever name you want, just be sure to put the name of it here.
 (Set the collation to utf8_bin)
     * Set your own username and password for said database.
 Leave password blank ('') if no password.
+    * Enter your own email information to be able to send and recieve emails directly from Pref.
+    * Be sure to replace the * in ALLOWED_HOSTS to the domain name of your site for security reasons (example: "pref.andyhampton.com")
     * Set the time zone correctly for you or leave alone.
     * Change the PREFIX_URL as you see fit (This means to get to the site you will have to go to http://localhost/PREFIX_URL)
     * Change LOGGING_DIR to wherever you have a folder to keep all of the log files from this project (Default is to folder in /var/log/pref).
 Be sure that the folder already exists or you make it beforehand.